h3rald/min/site/contents/get-started.md

 ## Running the min Shell

-To start min shell, run [min -i](class:cmd).
+To start the min shell, run [min](class:cmd) with no arguments.
 You will be presented with a prompt displaying the path to the current directory:

 > %min-terminal%
+> min shell v$versio
 > [[/Users/h3rald/test]$](class:prompt)

 You can type min code and press [ENTER](class:kbd) to evaluate it immediately: